-AP: Miami Dolphins Players Who Protest During Anthem Might Be Suspended
+NFL, Players Agree To Temporarily Halt Enforcement Of Anthem Protest Rules

 Before the AP's new report, no details were known about any team's policy.
 It is still not clear whether any other teams have similar policies.

-On Twitter, many sportswriters and high-profile fans quickly denounced the idea of potentially suspending a player for a protest.
+On Twitter, many sportswriters and high-profile fans denounced the idea of potentially suspending a player for a protest.

 Mike Freeman, who writes about the NFL for Bleacher Report, called the policy a "disgrace."